 You can claim exemption under section 80DDB, if you are spending on treatment for certain specified ailments notified by the government.
 The amount can be spent on treatment for self, spouse, children, parents, brothers and sisters provided they are dependent on you.
 You have to produce the certificate in the prescribed format to that effect from a specialist doctor in a government hospital.

 The following are the ailments which will qualify for this exemption:

 - Haematological Disorder

 - Neurological Issues

 You can claim exemption for the actual expenses, but limited to Rs.
 40,000 in a year.
 For senior citizens, this limit is Rs.
 60,000.
+For senior citizens above age 80, this limit is Rs.
+80,000.
 But, if you are already having any reimbursement scheme for such expenses from your insurance policy or from your employer, you cannot claim it again.
 In such cases, you can claim for the shortage only.
 Another problem in this is that, your employer will not permit you this deduction in the tax calculations.
 So, you have to claim this as refund from the IT department by filing the Returns.

 Section 80U permits certain exemption, if you are suffering from a permanent disability or mental retardation.
 You will get exemption of Rs.
-50,000 in a year under this section.
-But, if the disability is severe, then the limit is Rs.
-1 Lakh.
+75,000 in a year under this section.
+If the disability is above 80%, the exemption allowed is Rs.
+1.25 Lakh.

 Please share it with your friends, because Section 80D, 80 DD, 80 DDB & 80 U may be of use to somebody.